IvanLizana/NINA_ANALYZER_ALIVE/README.md

 ## ⚡ What's New in v27: "The Metrology Engine"

 This update transforms the software from a visualization tool into a **Strict Forensic Audit** platform.

+### 🔥 v27.10 Update (Hotfix & Metadata)
+* **Ghost Photo Fix:** Fixed a critical bug where the system double-counted exposures (e.g., 63 instead of 32) by confusing capture and save events.
+It now uses "Stack Supremacy" logic.
+* **Advanced Logbook:** The text report now includes granular technical metadata: **Gain, Offset, and Binning**, automatically grouping photos if you changed settings mid-night.

 ### 1. Fixed Metrology Engine (Real Physics) 📐
 Subjective opinions are gone.
 The system now mathematically calculates if your photo is valid based on your equipment's physics.